Elvis fans in front of the Graceland Mansion

 See what's so mighty about the Mississippi River.

 From Downtown Memphis, take a narrated sightseeing cruise on the Mississippi River with Memphis Riverboats.
-Join a paddling excursion with Kayak Memphis.
+Join a paddling excursion with Mississippi River Expeditions.
 Walk/bike/run Big River Crossing, the Mississippi’s longest pedestrian bridge.
 Downtown rooftops create unforgettable views too, especially the glass-floored observation deck of Bass Pro Shops at the Pyramid

 For the ultimate river hang, relax in the boldly transformed Tom Lee Park, featuring swings, pick-up basketball, coffee/snacks and colorful playgrounds amid a native landscape.